onlyquake/xonotic-wiki/Music.markdown

 ### Overview

-While we don’t want to tie us to a specific genre, the music must match the visuals of the game.
+While we don't want to tie us to a specific genre, the music must match the visuals of the game.
 As it is being discussed on [this thread](http://forums.xonotic.org/showthread.php?tid=81) seems that we are about to use a futuristic ambient for the game, so its more than likely that the kind of music that we want will fit within the Electronic genre.

 ### Track Duration